 Winter Weather Advisory from MON 6:00 AM EST until MON 1:00 PM EST

+Winter Weather Advisory from MON 6:00 AM EST until MON 1:00 PM ESTUpdated

 Issued by National Weather Service – State College, PA